The Institute of Advanced Legal Studies has a central role in legal

 may forward copies of applications of candidates whom they have not appointed

-to other SHLs Librarians, with a view to matching candidates with vacancies.
+to other SAS Librarians, with a view to matching candidates with vacancies.

 This might lead to an invitation to apply for a post at an Institute to which